microsoft/FactoryOrchestrator/docs/docs/index.md

 Factory Orchestrator consists of two components:

-- A system service (FactoryOrchestratorService.exe): The service tracks task information, including run unique per-run results and logging; even persisting task state to allow the service to be resilient to data loss due to client failure.
+- A system service (Microsoft.FactoryOrchestrator.Service.exe): The service tracks task information, including run unique per-run results and logging; even persisting task state to allow the service to be resilient to data loss due to client failure.

 - A UWP app: Communicates with the service to run executable tasks and commands on a device under test (DUT).
 This app can communicate with the service running on the same device and/or over a network.
 The app is optional, the service does not depend on the app.